Hawai'i Department of Education: Ka Hei

 Choosing OpTerra Energy Services was selected through a competitively bid Hawai‘i State Procurement Process, to be the exclusive partner to design and build this ambitious program, the DOE developed Ka Hei, a five-year sustainability program (with up to two 12-month renewals) integrating innovative energy technology with meaningful learning experiences, while reducing energy costs through extensive solar installations and various energy efficiency upgrades.
-Capturing the congruous relationship between the energy and educational initiatives, the program is aptly titled, Ka Hei, for a specific type of snare made with ropes that the Hawaiian god Maui used to capture the sun in the Hawaiian tradition, while also meaning "to absorb as knowledge or skill."
+Capturing the congruous relationship between the energy and educational initiatives, the program is aptly titled, Ka Hei, for a specific type of snare made with ropes that the Hawaiian god Maui used to capture the sun in the Hawaiian tradition.
+Ka Hei also means "to absorb as knowledge or skill."

 The far-reaching Ka Hei program offers not only a comprehensive educational comp- onent, but also contributes to the State of Hawai'i's goals to produce 100% renewable energy by 2045.
 The Ka Hei program envisions achieving long-term sustainability through its efforts to create Net Zero Energy (NZE) campuses to provide clean energy and energy resiliency.
 A NZE campus is a facility that uses the same amount of energy on an annual basis that it produces through renewable energy generated.